Child Support Modifications

 When a child's parents are not living together, the non-custodial parent generally has an ongoing obligation to provide financial support.
 Securing a fair and accurate child support determination is an important aspect of California family law.

-Whether you are going through a divorce, establishing paternity or seeking modification of an existing child support agreement, an experienced family law attorney at the Law Office of Cecil & Cianci, PC can help.
-Contact us today to schedule a consultation.
+Whether you are going through a divorce, establishing paternity, or seeking modification of an existing child support agreement, a knowledgeable family law attorney at Cecil Cianci Law, PC can help.
+Contact us today at (916) 675-3866 to schedule a consultation.

-In California, as in most other states, child support is calculated using a formula that takes into account factors including:
+In California, child support is calculated using a formula that takes into account factors including:

 - Each parent's income